-Born in Germany in 1940, architect Helmut Jahn came to Chicago in 1966 to study under Ludwig Mies van der Rohe at the Illinois Institute of Technology (IIT).
-He began at CF Murphy Associates a year later and worked on several significant commercial and governmental projects, including McCormick Place in Chicago and the J Edgar Hoover Building (FBI Headquarters) in Washington, DC.
+Architect Helmut Jahn (1940-2021) came to Chicago from Germany in 1966 to study under Ludwig Mies van der Rohe at the Illinois Institute of Technology (IIT).
+Before finishing his degree, he took a job at C.F.
+Murphy Associates in 1967 and worked on several significant commercial and governmental projects, including McCormick Place in Chicago and the J Edgar Hoover Building (FBI Headquarters) in Washington, DC.

-Jahn’s Thompson Center completed in 1985 exhibits a Postmodern sense of playfulness with subtle references to the past and the future.
-Jahn’s work continues to demonstrate the influence of Mies – technical precision of materials, volumes enclosed by glass, expressed structure and lack of ornamentation – but lacks the rigid adherence to a singular form.
+Jahn’s 50-year body of work demonstrates the influence of Mies – technical precision of materials, volumes enclosed by glass, expressed structure and lack of ornamentation – but lacks the rigid adherence to rectilinear forms.

 In 2012 Murphy/Jahn became JAHN and remains a prolific architectural practice.
 The firm’s work spans the globe and is focused primarily on corporate and high-profile educational projects.